-There is little information publicly available on the use of and market for rodent control chemicals in residential, commercial, and agricultural settings.
-Data (U.S. EPA, 2004) that are available for residential and commercial use of rodenticide baits provide limited information on two broad markets for rodent control: the homeowner and the professional [or pest control operator (PCO)] markets.
+The use of rodenticide baits is one of several techniques available for controlling noxious rodents.
+There is limited information publicly available on the use of and market for rodent control chemicals in residential, commercial, and agricultural settings.
+EPA proprietary data that are available for residential and commercial use of rodenticide baits provide limited information on two broad markets for rodent control: the homeowner and the professional or pest control operator (PCO) markets.
 The private residential ("homeowner") market includes products purchased by people to control rodents at home.
-The professional applicator market includes products purchased to control rodents in both residential and commercial settings.
+The professional applicator market includes products products purchased to control rodents in both residential and commercial settings.